SvenShevtzoff/Roosters-and-Lectures/doc/second_algorithm.md

 ### Genetic Algorithm

 For our second algorithm we decided to make a Genetic algorithm.
-This algorithm starts with a'random' start state containing N random schedules (the population) and tries to improve on this.
-When a random population is made, the algorithm enters a loop.
-In this loop the Genetic algorithm will start by taking the weakest two schedules (the mother and the father).
-When it has done this, it tries to make a better child (more on this later).
-The mother is removed from the population while the child takes her place in the population.
-By doing this the individuals in the population will get stronger every iterration.
+This algorithm starts with a start state containing N random schedules (the population) and tries to improve on this.
+When a random population is made, the algorithm enters a loop and the best P schedules are chosen (where P < N).
+In this loop the Genetic algorithm will start by taking two schedules from the P schedules and then recombine these schedules into a new schedule.
+It does this N times and this will create a new (and hopefully better) population.
+The algorithm does this for X times and then takes the best schedule in the last pupulation

 ### Constraint relaxation